 Before you can be considered for an organ transplant, you will need to have medical tests to find out whether you are a good transplant candidate and to find out your tissue type.
 Knowing your blood and tissue type will make matching with a donor organ easier.
 Some tests are required for all organ transplant candidates.
 Other tests are needed to monitor your chronic disease or the cause of your organ failure.
 In general, tests that are done for all organ transplant candidates include:

 - A cross-match for transplant.
-This is a blood test that shows whether your body will reject the donor organ immediately.
-Antibodies are proteins made by your immune system that attack and destroy foreign substances (antigens), such as bacteria and viruses.
-The cross-match will mix a donor's blood with your blood to see whether your antibodies attack the antigens of the donor.
-If they do, you are not a good match with the donor.
+This blood test shows whether your body will reject the donor organ immediately.
+It will mix a donor's blood with your blood to see whether your antibodies attack the antigens of the donor.

 - Antibody screen.
 A panel-reactive antibody (PRA) test measures whether you have antibodies against a broad range of people.
 And if you do, it means you are at higher risk of having rejection, even if the cross-match shows that you and the donor are a good match.

 - Blood type.
-This is a blood test that shows which type of blood you have—type A, B, O, or AB.
-Your blood type should be compatible with the organ donor's blood type, although it is sometimes possible to transplant an organ from a donor with a different blood type.
+This blood test shows which type of blood you have.
+Your blood type should be compatible with the organ donor's blood type.
+But sometimes it's possible to transplant an organ from a donor with a different blood type.

 - A mental health assessment.
-Because many emotional issues are involved in having an organ transplant, you may be required to take a mental health assessment to identify any psychological issues that may prevent you from receiving and properly caring for your new organ.
-A living donor may also be required to have a mental health assessment or social network evaluation before donating an organ.
+This test identifies any psychological issues that may prevent you from receiving and caring for your new organ.
+A living donor may also be required to have this test before donating an organ.

 The results of these medical tests will be used to match you with an organ donor.
 The most important matches are for blood type, cross-match, and antibody screen.